 NORML’s current projects

-Our other ongoing activities include:
+Our ongoing activities include:

 - Annual Conference – usually June or November